 At some point on this updating journey, the booklet grew into a book.
-But that wasn’t because there was a ton more evidence.
-Although there have been a few important changes and updates to the evidence, this is one of the areas in which there haven’t been any randomised controlled trials.
+But although there were a few important changes and updates to the evidence, this is one of the areas in which there STILL haven’t been any randomised controlled trials.

 I have for many years shared my view that research evidence is not enough.
 Evidence needs to be put within a context and blended with other kinds of knowledge.
 And both of those things involve the telling of stories.
 So today I’m sharing a few of these stories, as a way of illustrating how I think we have to look beyond the evidence in order to truly understand the issues and the decisions that we need to make.

 “I learned early on in my midwifery education that vitamin K was a vital, lifesaving substance.
 I was taught that it should be given to all newborn babies within a couple of hours of their birth, ideally by injection.
 It could also be given by mouth but the injection was considered to be better, because the drug would remain in the baby’s system for longer and would be released slowly over time.
 I learned to explain to parents that vitamin K was necessary to prevent their baby from bleeding.
 The suggestion that their baby could bleed without vitamin K is enough to scare anyone into agreeing to its administration, but we were taught to explain other things too.
 So I learned to tell parents that all babies are born without the vitamin K that they need, which is why we administer it in the birthing room.
 Like all student midwives, I learned all of these ‘facts’ and I practised giving vitamin K injections safely and proficiently before documenting its administration in the medical notes.